Our principles guide how we build our company and how we help our clients build theirs.

 We’re perfectionists and, if left to our own devices, we would spend far too long staring at a blank page or tweaking the final 5% of a project.
 When it comes to building the business, we opt to ship, ship, ship, and not overthink it.
 Most things often don’t need to be a masterpiece.
 Most things need to get done—and we can always go back and improve it later.
 We win by acting often and quickly.
 Analysis paralysis and perfection are the killers of progress and action.
 Instead, we do.

-Every piece of content we create should be the best thing in the world created on that topic.
+Every piece of content we produce should be the best thing in the world created on that topic.